 - Download Python from Python.org.
 You will have the option to install version 2 or 3.
-I run both but suggest you start with 3.
+I run the latest versions of both but suggest you start with 3.

 - raspberrypi.org documentation on Python.
 Python is not limited to the Raspberry Pi.
 It runs on Windows, Mac and Linux.